 Update: I received the papers on 31 May 2014.
 See footnote #18 concerning the pension file.

 Was Alex Clonch a Bigamist?

 Although Alex left a nice paper trail up until 1898, I have not been able to locate him in the 1900 or 1910 census.
 This is really frustrating as it means that I have no census listing showing Alex with his wife Tabitha and their children!
 As with the census, I’ve tried all variations of his name in order to find his death record on WVCulture.org but to no avail.
-Finally I found a database on FamilySearch that is 80% complete and Alexander CLONCH is in it!
-The Veterans Administration Pension Payment Cards, 1907-1933 [images 579-582].
+Finally, I found a database on FamilySearch that includes Alexander CLONCH’s pension payment card.41

 Alexander CLONCH died 9 June 1910 and was buried in Clonch Family Cemetery, Mount Olive, Fayette County, West Virginia.
 His wife of 30 years, Tabitha Ann “Tobitha” COOLEY, followed him on 16 December 1913.

 This Post Was Updated on 3 April 2022: Missing source citations were added, a new watermarked photo was added, and some corrections were made to the text and format.

 © 2014-2022, copyright Cathy Meder-Dempsey.
 All rights reserved.

 - Daniel Clonch, in an email written 20 May 2000 to my 2nd cousin Robert BAKER. ↩